mathieuancelin/clever-ripper/readme.md

 **WARNING** `clever-ripper` will only check if the app had http traffic during the last `$TIME_WITHOUT_REQUEST` milliseconds.
 If your application has some cron jobs, scheduled job, etc that doesn't use http throught Otoroshi, it will be shut down by `clever-ripper`

 Once an application has been shut down, the first http request will restart the application.
-A waiting page will be displayed until the app is back online.
+A waiting page will be displayed (based on your custom maintainance template if it exists) until the app is back online.